 Once the transition period ends on 31 December 2020, businesses will need to complete customs declarations for goods crossing the UK border (except goods moving between Northern Ireland and Ireland).
 Funding to help with completing the customs declarations has been made available by HMRC.

 HMRC is currently implementing a new digital customs declaration service, which all traders will need to use – either by completing declarations themselves or using an agent to do it for them.

 HMRC has made available funding to help businesses complete customs declarations.
-Grants are available to enterprises established (or with a branch) in the UK to help train their employees to deal with customs procedures.
+Grants are available to enterprises established (or with a branch) in the UK to cover new roles and help train employees to deal with customs procedures.
 UK "customs intermediaries" can apply for funding for investments in IT.
 The schemes will close for applications on 31 January 2021 or when all of the funding is allocated.
 The schemes are administered by PwC for HMRC.

 Training costs for completing customs declarations

 The grant provides funding to UK companies trading with the EU for training to:

 - complete customs declarations or other declarations required to complete customs processes; and

 - carry out the technical processes of customs procedures.

 The training does not have to lead to a formal qualification.
 Current or unrelated training cannot be funded.